asmaamirkhan/DeepLearningNotes/3-CNNConcepts/1-CommonConcepts-P2.md

 | 🏐 Convolutions Over Volume | Applying convs on n-dimensional input (such as an RGB image) |

 ## 🙌 Padding
-Adding an additional one border _or more_ to the image so the image is n+2*n+2 and after convolution we end up with n * n image which is the origianl size of the image
+Adding an additional one border _or more_ to the image so the image is `n+2 x n+2` and after convolution we end up with `n x n` image which is the original size of the image

 `p` = number of added borders